Economy of Philadelphia: Innovation

-During the 20th century, the city was a focal point of retail innovation.
-Suburban Square in Ardmore, Montgomery County, is sometimes considered the first modern shopping center in the world.
+During the 20th century, the city and its suburbs were a focal point of retail innovation.
+Suburban Square in Ardmore, is sometimes considered the first modern shopping center in the world.
 Built in stages from 1927 to 1931, it was one of the first institutions to define the Philadelphia Main Line in the 1920s.
-More importantly, it contains one of the oldest surviving department store branches in the country, a Strawbridge & Clothier, now a Macy's as of recently.
 Since then, large malls such as Cherry Hill Mall and King of Prussia have opened nearby.

 Some of the first modern discount stores followed.
-Much of Kmart's earlier growth was in the Philadelphia area during the early 1960s.
-Defunct chains such as Bradlees, Caldor, Jamesway, Ames, Woolco, Two Guys, Hills Department Stores, Zayre, Richway, Korvettes, Nichols, Gaylords, Murphy Mart, and later Value City were concentrated in Philadelphia and other East Coast markets.
-This growth occurred largely during the 1950s–1970s, before the national growth of Wal-Mart and Target in the 1980s.
-Another was Strawbridge's own, Clover.
+Defunct chains such as Kmart, Bradlees, Caldor, Jamesway, Ames, Woolco, Two Guys, Hills Department Stores, Zayre, Richway, Korvettes, Nichols, Gaylords, Murphy Mart, and later Value City were concentrated in Philadelphia and other East Coast markets.
+This growth occurred largely during the 1950s–1970s, before the national growth of Walmart and Target in the 1980s.

 Philadelphia was the home of many pioneering supermarket chains during the same period, many of which had trademark architecture.
 The longest-running of these is Acme, formerly known as American Stores and Super Saver.
-Other examples are long-defunct Food Fair (Pantry Pride) and Penn Fruit, but Acme has closed many stores and was sold to Albertsons.
-They have however acquired many stores from their failed rivals.
-A&P, based in New York City, once had Philadelphia as a core market.
-After many previous store closings, the company shuttered its entire Philadelphia division in 1982.
-Due to a union outcry, it built some new stores and reopened others as Super Fresh from 1982 to 1985.
-The A&P name lives on in the nearby New York/New England market.
-More recently, the company acquired established Philadelphia/New York chain Pathmark.
 Many of these stores that have closed were replaced by franchises such as Shur-Fine, Supervalu, IGA, and Thriftway/Shop 'n Bag.
 Many other former supermarkets have become off-price stores such as Big Lots, Family Dollar, and Dollar General.
 Current major players in the region today include ShopRite, Save-a-Lot, Aldi, Giant-Carlisle, and local chain Genuardi's.
-Failed family-owned chains are Clemens and Giunta's.
 Newer upscale chains include Whole Foods, Wegmans, and Trader Joe's.
-There are few Wal-Mart Supercenters in the immediate area.
-In nearby markets, Safeway, Stop & Shop, Giant-Landover, Kroger, Food Lion, and formerly Grand Union operate.
+In nearby markets, Safeway, Stop & Shop, Giant-Landover, Kroger, and Food Lion operate.
+Drug chains CVS and Rite Aid are common in the region.